kyrillosgait/rijks-studio/README.md

 - Koin for dependency injection
 - Ktor and kotlinx-serialization for networking
 - JUnit5 for unit testing
-- Androidx lifecycle, navigation and paging3 components
+- Androidx lifecycle and navigation components